shehatamichael/coptic-transliterator-llm/README.md

      GEMINI_API_KEY=your-google-ai-api-key-here
      ```

-   - **Note**: The tool works without an API key using rule-based transliteration
+   - **Note**: The tool works without an API key using rule-based transliteration only

 5. **Launch the App**